Cold Lasers Guide - an Overview of Cold Laser Therapy Equipment

 Many laser therapy protocols call for a specific amount of Joules per cm squared (J/cm2).
 Pulsed laser therapy reduces the time it takes to build up an energy dosage compared with continuous wave laser.
 For a fixed treatment time, the addition of pulsing makes up for the lower dosage and the Hz frequency, which causes the pulsing, often lends additional therapeutic benefits.

 A common solution is to set the laser on pulsing and increase the treatment time to achieve the same dosage.
 Most of the scientific research is focused on dosage, which is the total energy put into the treatment area as measure by J/cm2.
 There is less emphasis in the research on using unusual wavelengths and pulsing frequencies but there is still some evidence that combining cold laser with Hz frequency is also important for achieving maximum benefits.
-For example: The earth emits an electromagnetic frequency of 8Hz.
+For example: The earth emits an electromagnetic frequency of 7.83 Hz or an average of 8Hz.
 It has been determined over many decades of research that prominent and successful healers also emit an electromagnetic frequency of 8Hz.
 Martial artists, Saints, Sages and Healers have known for thousands of years that developing a grounded connection to the earth is good for health, healing and balancing.

 Information on production of Joules/cm2 with Healing Lasers: